 Promoting Academic Integrity

-- Having a value based discussion about academic integrity,
+- Invite students into a value-based or discipline-based discussion about academic integrity,

-- Following university policy when an incident of academic misconduct is suspected.
+- Follow university policy when a potential incident of academic misconduct happens and is/ is not confirmed for responsibility.

 At the start of the semester: